Skip to main content

 Phi Theta Kappa is the international honor society of two-year colleges.
 Alpha Alpha Upsilon chapter at FMCC has often earned the coveted 5-star status.
 PTK designs and implements activities around the hallmarks of Leadership, Fellowship, Scholarship, and Service.

-The Spectrum Club offers the opportunity for students to discuss issues related to sexual orientation, diversity, and sex-based discrimination.
+The Pride Society Club offers the opportunity for students to discuss issues related to sexual orientation, diversity, and sex-based discrimination.
 The club sponsors on-campus speakers who promote tolerance.
 Members also attend conferences at other colleges where they can share ideas with their peers.

 Student Activities Board